moinakdas/SteganographyEncoderDecoder/README.md

 javac Steganography.java
 ```

-To encode a message in your image, run the script with your message and the path to your image
+To encode a message in your image, run the script with your message and the path to your image.
-For example, the following will encode the string "Hello World" to a PNG file located in the same directory
+For example, the following will encode the string "Hello World" to a PNG file located in the same directory.

 ```bash
 java Steganography "Hello World" MyImage.png
 ```

-To decode a message from an image, run the script with just the path to your image
+To decode a message from an image, run the script with just the path to your image.
 For example, the following will decode the PNG file encoded in the previous section.

 ```bash